kivy/kivy-sdk-packager/README.md

 instead.
 It encapsulates the use of `kivy-sdk-packager`.

 You can find a detailed README.md document inside every platform folder.
-They explain what the provided files do, what artefacts are produce, and what steps are required for each new release.
+They explain what the provided files do, what artefacts are produced, and what steps are required for each new release.

 kivy-sdk-packager is managed by the [Kivy Team](https://kivy.org/about.html).